How to use Zendesk triggers to add internal notes on certain conditions: 2026 guide

 -

-It writes dynamic summaries: Instead of a canned response, eesel AI generates a short, relevant summary for the internal note.
+It writes dynamic summaries: Working within the Zendesk ecosystem, eesel AI can generate a short, relevant summary for the internal note.
 Think something like: "Customer wants a refund for order #12345 because it was delivered late.
-They’re a VIP customer with 5 previous orders."
-Now that’s a note an agent will actually find useful.
+They’ve been a loyal customer with 5 previous orders."

 -

-It brings in knowledge from other places: Remember that note telling agents to check the doc in Confluence? eesel AI can connect to your knowledge sources, find the right document, and pull the exact steps into the internal note.
-It works with tools you already use, like Confluence, Google Docs, and your help center.
+It brings in knowledge from other places: eesel AI can connect to your other knowledge sources, find the relevant document, and pull the exact steps into the internal note.
+It works seamlessly with Confluence, Google Docs, and your help center.

 -

-It can take custom actions: Need to know a customer’s shipping status? eesel AI can use custom actions to look up live information from other systems (like Shopify or an internal database) and drop it right into the note.
-The agent gets everything they need in one spot without having to switch tabs.
+It can take custom actions: Need to know a customer’s shipping status? eesel AI can look up live information from other systems (like Shopify or an internal database) and drop it right into the note, keeping everything in one spot for the agent.

-Here's a quick comparison of what that looks like in practice:
+Here's a quick comparison of how these work together:

 |---|---|---|